The sun rises and the sun goes down, and hurries to the place where it rises. – Ecclesiastes 1:5 (NRSV)

 I sat in this chair this week, enjoying a rare afternoon of sun in a January where it has largely escaped us.
 The sun was shining directly in – only because it is January.
-Even at noon, the sun sits pretty low in the sky to the south.
-In the summer, I wouldn’t have experienced as much direct sunlight.
-On a sunny, winter day, I enjoy the full sun in my face from sunrise until the afternoon as the sun sits low on the southern horizon.
+Even at noon, the sun sits low in the south sky.
+In the summer, I don’t experience as much direct sunlight.
+But on a sunny, winter day, I enjoy the full sun in my face from sunrise until the afternoon as the sun sits low on the southern horizon.

 We’ve lived in this house for ten years, and it wasn’t until living here that I realized how much the sun moves during the year.
 For example, our bedroom has east-facing windows.
-In June, the sun rises in the northernmost window and in December, it rises in the southernmost.
+In June, the sun rises in the northernmost window and in December, it crosses the room to rise in the southernmost.
 Likewise, during the fall months, I am blinded by the sun as it sets in the southwest corner of our dining room.
 Certainly this is due to the shorter days, but it’s also because the sun has shifted to the south.

 It’s amazing how much the sun moves in a year.

 But ever since Galileo, we know that the sun doesn’t really move.
 It is the earth that tilts differently in its rotation around the sun.
 We move closer and further depending on the time of the year.
 It’s not the sun that moves.
 It’s us.

 The LORD God called to the man and said to him, “Where are you?” – Genesis 3:9 (CEB)